bodja/ender3/README.md

 ## Installation guide

+WARNING: do not run your printer on my printer [config](config/) without reading and understanding it.
+I have several mods, which wont fit stock setup.

 ### 1. Install `Raspberry Pi OS Lite` (both 32 and 64 bit will work fine)
 Use [raspberry Pi Imager](https://www.raspberrypi.com/software/) for installation.
 Before installing, make sure that in settings ssh service is activated and add ssh key.